 According to event presenters, the Note 9 is available in 128 GB and 512 GB storage configurations.
 A microSD card can pump storage up to 1 TB.

 The Galaxy S9 series is available with 64 GB, 128 GB, or 256 GB, with optional SD storage.
 Apple's iPhone XS comes with 64 GB, 256 GB, or 512 GB, but it is not expandable.
 Google's Pixel 3 line is available with 64 GB or 128 GB storage, but it also lacks microSD expansion.

 According to a device fact sheet, the Galaxy Note 9's 4,000mAh battery enables all day (literally 24-hour) battery life.
 The Galaxy S9 and S9+ has 3,000mAh and 3,500mAh batteries, respectively—and are both rated above 22 hours of battery life for talk time.
 However, battery life varies widely based on what task the user performs.

-While Apple hasn't specifically called out the battery size of the iPhone XS line, the company claims that the battery on the iPhone XS will last 30 minutes longer than iPhone X, and the battery on the iPhone XS Max will last 90 minutes longer than iPhone X. The iPhone XS Max has a 3,174mAh battery.
+Apple 's iPhone XS has a 2,658mAh battery, which is smaller than its iPhone X predecessor.
+However, the company claims that the battery on the iPhone XS will last 30 minutes longer than iPhone X, and the battery on the iPhone XS Max will last 90 minutes longer than iPhone X. The iPhone XS Max has a 3,174mAh battery.

 The Note 9 has a 12MP dual camera with dual OIS (Optical Image Stabilization) and intelligent features.
 The Galaxy S9 also features a 12MP camera with dual aperture as well, as does the iPhone XS and XS Max.
 The Pixel 3 line, however, features a 12.2MP dual-pixel rear camera and 8MP front camera.